dyosorio/dyosorio/README.md

 ### I'm an Architect, and a Junior Developer

-* :cupid: I love CSS art, Javascript and Reactjs.
+:cupid: I love CSS art, Javascript and Reactjs.<br/>
-* :mortar_board: I'm a student at [HackYourFuture]; a 7-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.
+:mortar_board: I'm a student at [HackYourFuture]; a 7-month coding bootcamp with modules on HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.<br/>
-* :raised_hands: I enjoy running, volunteering and Human Rights activism.
+:raised_hands: I enjoy running, volunteering and Human Rights activism.<br/>
-* :earth_americas: I'm from Nicaragua, Latin America.
-I'm currently based in The Netherlands.
+:earth_americas: I'm from Nicaragua, Latin America.
+I'm currently based in The Netherlands.<br/>

 ### Get in touch 💬
 * [linkedin]
-* [codepen]
 * [downloadCV]

 Thanks for stopping by!